Bellic12/BunnyCTF/README.md

-# BunnyCTF
+# RabbitCTF

-BunnyCTF is a web platform for managing and participating in Capture The Flag (CTF) competitions.
+RabbitCTF is a web platform for managing and participating in Capture The Flag (CTF) competitions.
 It allows administrators to create and manage challenges, while participants can register, join teams, solve challenges, and track their progress in real time.

 ---